pscally1005/pscally1005.github.io/_posts/fish/2023-09-08-clam-sauce.markdown

 - red pepper
 - sea food
 - seafood
 Description: Clam sauce always makes me think of Fridays and Christmas time, and this recipe is the perfect way to satisfy these memories in a healthy way.
 It has some healthy fats in extra virgin olive oil, but isn't a total calorie bomb like most recipes.
-This goes great over some pasta or spaghetti squash.
+This goes great over some pasta or spaghetti squash, so check out my <a href="spaghetti-squash">Spaghetti Squash Cooked 3 Ways</a> to learn how to make this simple vegetable
 Instructions:
 - In a medium saucepot, saute oil and garlic over medium heat for a few minutes, until fragrant<br><br>